LivHed/mgt-map/README.md

 This is my Milestone Project 2: Interactive Frontend Development - Code Institute.

-This is a one-page website that functions as a search tool to find sustainable places in 10 cities from a sustainable city index list.
+This is a one-page website that function as a search tool to find accommodations and restaurants in 10 cities from a Sustainable Cities Index list.
 [Check it out here!](https://livhed.github.io/mgt-map/)

 --------------------------------------------------------------------------------------------